-Many, many years of checking large quantities of an array of commonly-used produce have yielded the information that will be presented in this document.
 The percentage used to define miut hamatzui is 10%, as per the ruling of the Mishkenos Yaakov (Rabbi Yaakov Bruchin of Karlin, 1780-1844).
-Thus, if 10% of the units of produce contain insects, that type of produce is categorized as a miut hamatzui and must be properly cleaned and/or inspected for insects before use.
-For instance, insects were found in at least 10 out of every 100 boxes of strawberries we checked; strawberries are therefore considered a miut hamatzui and must be properly cleaned before use.
-Most of the strawberries inside the 10 infested boxes were actually clean of insects; nonetheless, strawberries are considered a miut hamatzui because 10% of the units, in this case the boxes, contain insects.
+Thus, if 10% of the units of produce contain insects, that type of produce is categorized as a miut hamatzui and must be properly inspected and/or cleaned before use.

-Using this same gauge, raspberries should be categorized as muchzak bitolaim because it has been found, statistically, that out of every 10 cartons of raspberries inspected for insects, 5-6 cartons contain insects.
-Because at least 51% of the boxes are found to contain insects, raspberries are considered highly infested.
+- The practical way we categorize our produce is based upon a written teshuva (Halachic responsa) from Rabbi Shlomo Zalman Auerbach zt"l.
+Rabbi Auerbach presents his view that produce should be assessed as units.
+A cabbage head, a lettuce head, a box of strawberries, and a bunch of asparagus (as opposed to a single strawberry and a single stem of asparagus) all share the feature of being sold as a unit. - Using this same gauge, raspberries are categorized as muchzak b'tolaim because it has been found, statistically, that out of every 10 cartons of raspberries inspected for insects, 5-6 cartons contain insects.
+Because over 50% of the boxes are found to contain insects, raspberries are considered highly infested.